atsign-foundation/at_tools/at_cli/README.md

 __plookup__

 The "plookup" verb, provides a proxied public lookups for a resolver that perhaps is behind a firewall.
-This will allow a resolver to contact a @ server and have the @ server lookup both public @ handles information.
+This will allow a resolver to contact an atServer and have the atServer lookup both public atSign handles information.
 ```
 # To lookup the value of public:location@alice
  dart run bin/main.dart -v plookup -k location --atsign @alice -a true